dimajix/flowman/docs/setup/emr.md

 The `flowman-env.sh` script sets up an execution environment on a system level.
 Here some very fundamental Spark and Hadoop properties can be configured, like for example
 * `KRB_PRINCIPAL` and `KRB_KEYTAB` for using Kerberos
-* Generic Java options like http proxy and more
+* Generic Java options like HTTP proxy and more

 ```shell
 #!/usr/bin/env bash